Your 2025 Horoscope Is Here To Help You Transform In The Right Direction

 AdvertisementADVERTISEMENT

 Oh, and we haven’t even gotten to Mercury retrograde yet.
 The communication planet backsteps three times this year.
-Look out for the period from March 15 to April 7 in Aries and Pisces, heightening our need for others.
-Then there’s July 18 to August 11 in Leo, where some of us will be roaring about the past in an effort to be heard and seen.
-And finally from November 9 to 29 in Scorpio, which will make us less communicative and more sentimental.
+Look out for the period from 15th March to 7th April in Aries and Pisces, heightening our need for others.
+Then there’s 18th July to 11th August in Leo, where some of us will be roaring about the past in an effort to be heard and seen.
+And finally from 9th to 29th November in Scorpio, which will make us less communicative and more sentimental.

 Several planetary shifts are happening this year.
 These are the changes in the cosmos to look out for, which will significantly affect the collective.

 Jupiter moves through Gemini until the last days of spring.
-On June 9, the planet of luck and expansion enters its favorite sign, Cancer.
+On 9th June, the planet of luck and expansion enters its favourite sign, Cancer.
 Jupiter in Cancer not only grants us emotional maturity but gives us grace as we grow.
-Restrictive Saturn enters Aries on May 24, then moonwalks back into Pisces on September 1 — it’s a time to get loud and assert ourselves by not settling in any aspect of life.
-Rebellious Uranus switches up the terms of the revolution when it morphs into airy Gemini on July 7.
-However, it backs up into Taurus a few months later on November 7.
+Restrictive Saturn enters Aries on 24th May, then moonwalks back into Pisces on 1st September — it’s a time to get loud and assert ourselves by not settling in any aspect of life.
+Rebellious Uranus switches up the terms of the revolution when it morphs into airy Gemini on 7th July.
+However, it backs up into Taurus a few months later on 7th November.
 Uranus in Gemini pushes us to put away the swords and instead use our Mercurial communication skills to take a stand.
-Dreamy Neptune swims into Aries on March 30 and re-enters Pisces on October 2.
+Dreamy Neptune swims into Aries on 30th March and re-enters Pisces on 2nd October.
 When Neptune arrives in the sign Aries, it’ll make us feel like mystical warriors and break down limiting structures.

 AdvertisementADVERTISEMENT

-As of January 11, the Nodes of Destiny cross the Pisces and Virgo axis.
-The North Node in Pisces wants us to lean into our visions, honor our intuition and mend our hearts.
+As of 11th January, the Nodes of Destiny cross the Pisces and Virgo axis.
+The North Node in Pisces wants us to lean into our visions, honour our intuition and mend our hearts.
 The South Node in Virgo lends a helping hand to the latter but wants us to stay focused on our goals and grounded in reality.

 Aries